Code-Hex/vz/.github/PULL_REQUEST_TEMPLATE.md

 <!--  Thanks for sending a pull request!
 Here are some tips for you:
 1. If this is your first time, please read our contributor guidelines: https://github.com/Code-Hex/vz/blob/master/CONTRIBUTING.md
 2. Please create a new issue before creating this PR.
 However, You can continue it without creating issues if this PR fixes any documentations such as typo.
+3. Do not send Pull Requests for major code changes.
+I am not motivated to review your code.
+Basically, I write the code.
 -->

 ## Which issue(s) this PR fixes: